 A study of contemporary designers, haute couture, and the evolution of fashion; analysis of current fashion trends as influenced by historical designs.
 An introduction to croquis and fashion illustration.

 FM 321 Fashion History I

 This course provides an overview of fashion from the Ancient World through the Renaissance.
+Cross listed with HIS 321.

 FM 322 Fashion History II